Media arrangements during an outbreak

-The foot-and-mouth disease outbreak in the United Kingdom in 2001 alerted countries to the importance of communication in responding to an agricultural emergency.
+The 2001 foot-and-mouth disease outbreak in the United Kingdom alerted countries to the importance of communication in responding to an agricultural emergency.
 In Australia, the equine influenza outbreak in 2007 demonstrated the importance of communicating with the public to help contain and eradicate the disease.

 The media is a key partner that can provide news and help the community to respond to biosecurity incidents.

-This page describes how government authorities and industry respond to agricultural pest or disease (biosecurity) incidents, in order to control them and, where possible, eradicate the pest or disease.
+This page describes how government authorities and industry respond to agricultural pest or disease (biosecurity) incidents, in order to control them and, where possible, eradicate them.
 It also provides guidance to the media about quarantine/biosecurity laws, and how the media can play an important role in helping the community during such incidents.

 Media access to affected properties

 For the purpose of controlling a pest or disease, it is critical that the media and unauthorised people do not enter quarantined premises.
-Doing so could threaten containment, control and eradication efforts, and place the community and affected industries at considerable risk.
+Doing will threaten containment, control and eradication efforts, and place the community and affected industries at considerable risk.
 Any unlawful entry into a property will be referred to local police.

 Pests and diseases, whether animal, plant or those that affect the environment, can easily and unknowingly be carried on clothes, shoes, in people's hair, on jewellery, vehicles and equipment such as cameras, microphones, bags etc.

-The incident's Public Information Manager will assist the media, where possible, to obtain images/footage.
-Depending on the biosecurity risk, he/she may seek authorisation for one media crew to access an affected property, and pool the images with other outlets.
+A Public Information Manager will be available to assist the media, where possible, to obtain images/footage.
+Depending on the biosecurity risk they may seek permission for one media crew to access an affected property, and pool the images with other outlets.

 You should note that strict biosecurity measures, including cleaning and disinfecting, will take place when entering and leaving an infected property.
-This process could damage camera equipment.
+This process could damage camera and audio equipment.